-Right now, there are a lot of people policing the boundaries of anti-Semitism.
-And there should be – but they have a tendency to stray out of their jurisdiction.
-As the ongoing crisis in the Labour party has shown, it can be hard to criticise Israel without being accused of anti-Semitism.
+Right now in the UK, there are a lot of people policing the boundaries of anti-Semitism.
+And there should be—but they have a tendency to stray out of their jurisdiction.
+As an ongoing crisis within the Labour party has shown, it can be hard to criticize Israel without being accused of anti-Semitism.
 Case in point: Ken Livingstone, who went on the BBC's Daily Politics show to defend his party members from accusations that they're anti-Semites, and in the process got himself suspended from the party.
-Watch the video – at no point does he ever actually voice a personal hatred towards Jewish people, but even if he had it's hard to see how he could have made things worse.
+Watch the video—at no point does he ever actually voice a personal hatred towards Jewish people, but even if he had it's hard to see how he could have made things worse.

 Ken should have known.
 The more he croaked on, the redder his big round face grew, until it started shining like an enormous Stop sign.
 But he didn't stop.
 As far as I know, he isn't an anti-Semite, but his comments were crude, thoughtless, and incredibly stupid.
 Basically, he was being a dick.
-If you want to criticise Israel without being accused of anti-Semitism, not being a dick isn't a guaranteed defence – even being Jewish yourself doesn't really guarantee anything – but if the accusation is false, it's a pretty good start.
+If you want to criticize Israel without being accused of anti-Semitism, not being a dick isn't a guaranteed defence—even being Jewish yourself doesn't really guarantee anything—but if the accusation is false, it's a pretty good start.
 Here's how.

 FOR THE LOVE OF GOD, STOP TALKING ABOUT HITLER